-We have made a list of the most common mortgage types that you will come across.
-We will also find a YouTube video for each mortgage type.
-These videos are from our YouTube channel MoneymanTV which you can go straight to here or you could watch our Mortgages Explained YouTube playlist here instead.
+Below is a list of the most common mortgage types that you will encounter.
+As well as this, you will find a YouTube video for each mortgage type.
+You can find these videos from our YouTube channel MoneymanTV which are there to watch under our Mortgages Explain YouTube playlist here.